yasirali969/90-Days-Python-Learning-and-Projects/README.md

 ## Learning Outcome

 This project helped me understand how real-world applications manage data using basic Python structures like lists and dictionaries, and how menu-driven programs work.

+# Day 4 - Lists and Tuples in Python

+Today I learned about Lists and Tuples, two important data structures in Python used to store collections of data.

+## Topics Covered

+### Lists

+* Creating lists

+* Accessing elements using indexing

+* Negative indexing

+* List slicing

+* Adding elements with `append()`

+* Inserting elements with `insert()`

+* Removing elements with `remove()` and `pop()`

+* Sorting lists

+* Reversing lists

+* Finding maximum and minimum values

+### Tuples

+* Creating tuples

+* Accessing tuple elements

+* Tuple slicing

+* Iterating through tuples

+* Using `count()` and `index()`

+* Understanding tuple immutability

+* Converting tuples to lists and vice versa

+## Practice Tasks

+* Created lists of names and numbers

+* Performed indexing and slicing operations

+* Added, updated, and removed list elements

+* Sorted and reversed lists

+* Created tuples and accessed their values

+* Converted tuples into lists for modification

+## Key Learning

+I learned the difference between mutable and immutable data structures.
+Lists are flexible and can be modified, while tuples provide a safer way to store data that should not change.